lightonai/muse-docs/docs/api/models.md

 # 🤖 Models

 **The Muse API offers access to models in different languages, with different capabilities to best fit your needs.**
-Increasingly powerful models incur increased costs and slower calls, but they can tackle more tasks.
+Increasingly powerful models are slower and more expensive, but they can tackle more tasks more effectively.

 You can select which model to use by setting the **`X-Model`** header in your API call.
 Models code are formatted as `model_class-language` (`orion-fr` is the Orion model for French for instance).